-If you have come this far you must have noticed the approximate Bolero spirit of this article.
-In every chapter a new instrument comes to play; the overall theme remains the same, but the composition more and more intricate.
+If you have come this far, you must have noticed the approximate Bolero spirit of this article.
+In every chapter a new instrument comes to play; the overall theme remains the same, but the composition is more and more intricate.
 In this chapter we add "foam vertices" to our w-tangles (and a few lesser things as well) and ask the same questions ask before; primarily, "is there a homomorphic expansion?".
 As we shall see, in the current context this question is more or less equivalent (details to come) to the Alekseev-Torossian [AT] version of the Kashiwara-Vergne [KV] problem.

 6.1.
 The Circuit Algebra of w-Tangled Foams.
-For reasons we will reluctantly acknowledge at the end of this section (see Comment 6.2, we will present the circuit algebra of w-tangled foams via its Reidemeister-style diagrammatic description (accompanied by a pefinition 6.1.
-Let wTF be the algebraic structure w-relations as in Section 6.1.2 w-operations as in Section 6.1.3
+For reasons we will reluctantly acknowledge at the end of this section (see Comment 6.2) we will present the circuit algebra of w-tangled foams via its Reidemeister-style diagrammatic description (accompanied by a local topological interpretation) rather than as an entirely topological construct.

+Definition 6.1.
+Let wTF be the algebraic structure